42. The Walls Of Dis, Virgil's Limits, and Our Poet's Folly: INFERNO, Canto VIII, Lines 64 - 96

 References:

 For more information about Dis, check out the relevant passages in Virgil’s AENEID: Book VI, Lines 127ff (in which “Dis” seems the Roman name for Pluto, the god of the underworld) and Book VI, Lines 541ff (in which “Dis” seems to be the name of the underworld’s deep realm where the Cumaean Sibyl and Aeneas cannot go).
 Virgil indicates buildings and rather vague architectural details of Dis.
 Dante, on the other hand, fills in the details with those fiery minarets (and more!).
 Virgil never names the place a “city” per se, more like a giant edifice with walls.
-But Dante’s Florentine, civic imagination seems to pull into high gear in this passage where we find what appears to be a medieval walled village, complete with moats (line 76) and iron walls (line 78).
+But Dante’s civic imagination seems to pull into high gear in this passage: We find what appears to be a medieval walled town, complete with moats (line 76) and iron walls (line 78).

 The civic vision of hell is much older than Dante’s.
 Augustine makes reference to a “city of devils” (“civitas diaboli”—ENARRATIONES IN PSALMOS IX: 8).
-What’s more, it’s hard to read about “the city of Dis” without thinking of Augustine’s very own “City Of God.”
+What’s more, it’s hard to read about “the city of Dis” without thinking of it as the opposite of Augustine’s “City Of God.”
 Augustine even calls the Devil “the prince of that irreligious city” (CITY OF GOD, XVIII:51, emphasis added) And Dis makes other appearances in classical literature that Dante would know. in Ovid’s METAMORPHOSES, Book IV, the ever-angry Juno crosses Styx to find herself in the city of Dis and momentarily blocked by Cerberus.

 Four translation issues:

 Although I translated the word meschite as “minarets” (line 70), it’s probably best translated as “mosques.”
-However, Dante would most likely recognize the minaret as the most prominent feature of a mosque and a minaret looks more like the tower at the corners of a medieval walled town.
-My translation to “minaret” is not unwarranted, but certainly debatable.
+Dante, however, would most likely recognize the minaret as the most prominent feature of a mosque.
+Plus, a minaret looks more like the tower at the corners of a medieval walled town.
+My translation to “minaret” is not unwarranted but debatable.

-Virgil seems to acknowledge that they’ve passed a barrier in terms of the landscape of hell.
-He says they’ve come “in questo basso inferno” (literally, “in this low hell”).
-The word choice would seem to imply that there’s then a “higher” hell.
+Virgil seems to acknowledge that they’ve passed a barrier in terms of hell’s landscape.
+He says they’ve come in questo basso inferno (literally, “in this low hell”).
+The word choice seems to imply that there’s then that “higher” hell behind them.

-The demons’ response to the pilgrim Dante is a little more blunt than I rendered it: “pruovi, se sa” (literally, “let him prove it, if he knows”—line 92).
-Their blunt, rude manner of speech shows well their “gran disdegno” (“great disdain”—line 88).
+The demons’ response to the pilgrim is a little blunter than I rendered it: pruovi, se sa (literally, “prove it, if one knows”—line 92).
+Their rude manner of speech shows their gran disdegno (“great disdain”—line 88).

 Four interpretive issues:

 Hell is real estate.
-First, a country estate out in Limbo, beyond the walls of Dis.
+First up, a country estate out in Limbo, far above the walls of Dis.
 Then a walled city (la città—line 68).
-As we’ll see, this city extends all the way down to the bottom of hell with infernal, public “parks” (well, thickets of gnarled trees and burning sands!), as well as ruins aplenty, more moats, and even sewage ditches.
+As we’ll see, this city extends all the way down to the bottom of hell with infernal, public “parks” (well, thickets of gnarled trees and burning sands), as well as ruins, internal moats, and even sewage ditches.
 Does this geography of hell make Lust, Gluttony, Avarice/Prodigality, and Anger/Sullenness its suburbs?
-(In Dante’s day, the territory controlled by a town or city but outside its walls was known as the contado—about like a suburb now: distinctly connected but without many city services, with its own bureaucrats and its own enforcement mechanisms, a bit more “wild west” than life inside the walls.)
+(In Dante’s day, the territory controlled by a town or city but outside its walls was known as the contado—about like a suburb now: distinctly connected but without many city services, with its own bureaucrats and its own enforcement mechanisms, but also a bit more “wild west” than life inside the walls.
 What do we make of those sinners who live outside of the geopolitical center of hell?

 I’ve already said that the next sin encountered is heresy.
-These demons threaten to keep Virgil here in Dis.
+(Sorry: advancing the plot ahead of us in ways I don’t like to do.)
+These demons threaten to keep Virgil with them in Dis.
 Do they believe Virgil is guilty of heresy for taking a living man this far down into hell?
 There were plenty of non-canonical, New Testament-like books about descents to the afterlife, such as The Apocalypse of Peter (c.
 2nd century CE) and The Apocalypse of Paul (c.
 4th century CE).
-The church was invested in developing a rigorous orthodoxy in Dante’s day, a rather firm line that put such Christian works outside of the acceptable limits.
-Might that line include COMEDY as well?
+However, the church was invested in developing a rigorous orthodoxy in Dante’s day, a rather firm line that may have put such distinctly Christian works outside of the acceptable limits for the times.
+Might that line for heresy include COMEDY as well?
+Might COMEDY be about to stick around and commit this sin?
+Watch out in the passages ahead.

 Notice the incantatory nature of Dante’s address to the reader in lines 93 - 96.
 It almost sounds like a prayer.
 Without telling you too much of the plot, there’s some strange magic brewing in the lines ahead of us: wands, witches, and more.
 We seem to be passing into an almost folkloric landscape, even at the forbidding walls of Dis.
-How might hell also be connected to a folkloric, fairy-tale realm?
+How might hell already be connected to a folkloric, fairy-tale realm, as well as keeping tabs on its Christian roots?

 One journaling prompt: